 The disease relationship that humanity maintains with Earth teeters between Levels Two and Three.
 We graduated from Level One to Level Two by learning the usefulness of weapons and tools.
-Transition to Level Three would mark a significant boost in the complexity of our civilization, beyond mere weapon technology.
+Transition to Level Three would mark a significant boost in the complexity of our civilization beyond mere weapon technology.

 Instead, our weapon managers have ignored runaway population growth, resource depletion and environmental impacts.
-They have replaced this promising commencement to Level Three, with technical, societal and moral preparations for omnicide (“Kill everything!”): the only future their weapon hypnosis allows.
+They have replaced this promising commencement to Level Three with technical, societal and moral preparations for omnicide (“Kill everything!”): the only future their weapon hypnosis allows.

-Info elites have evolved through the aforementioned disease Levels with their proletarian hosts.
+Info elites evolved through the aforementioned disease Levels with their proletarian hosts.
 While seemingly mighty, the rich have at best shifted from Level Three to Four in relation to the poor: any public benefit they’ve achieved only partially compensating their innate clumsiness.
-The slightest breach of the peace threatens to drag them and us – our heads banging the stair steps – to lower Levels and annihilation.
+The slightest breach of the peace threatens to drag them and us – our heads banging on the stair steps – to lower Levels and annihilation.

-If we rally around Level Four and create an Information Commonwealth destined for Level Five, we may yet thrive.
+If we rally around Level Four and establish an Information Commonwealth destined for Level Five, we may yet thrive.
 Future transitions between higher Levels may appear nearly instantaneous compared to the thousands of years we've wasted wavering between Levels One and Three.